You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 1. Check With Yourself

-Does your heart beat goes up when you are angered?
-Do your stomach growls when you go through the anxiety that you are feeling, does your head hurts when you are stressed out?
+Does your heartbeat go up when you are angered?
+Does your stomach growl when you go through the anxiety that you are feeling, does your head hurt when you are stressed out?

-Understanding what all these emotions feel like will further help you understand what are the triggers that are causing you to feel this way and what actions needs to be taken by you.
+Understanding what all these emotions feel like will further help you understand what are the triggers that are causing you to feel this way and what actions need to be taken by you.

 2. Mindful Mornings